sideroff/containerization-101/01_docker.md

 ## volume mapping

 Data inside the docker container dies when the container is removed.
 To save data, you can map a independant volume to a volume inside the container.
-This way, all the data that would otherwise live inside the container gets written to the volume.
+This way, all the data that would otherwise live inside the container gets written to the host volume.
 Supply `-v` or `--volume <volume path>:<container path>` to the run command to map the volume.

 ## detailed container data